cmlegault/PlanBsmooth_Shiny_tester/README.md

 # PlanBsmooth_Shiny_tester
-A Shiny app to test the PlanBsmooth package
+A Shiny app to test the PlanBsmooth package and compare with Paul Rago's FSD (first second derivative) approach

 * When run should look something like this
 <img src="screen_shot2.png" width="800">